codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 </html>
 ```

 There’s not much going on in the code snippet above, except for line 5 and 8, which are responsible for loading Bootstrap and HTMx into our `index.html` page.
 This gives you the power to build an interactive page just by including the `<script>` tag that links to HTMx, without needing to install any `npm` packages like with most SPAs.
-This is how HTMx allows you to build more lightweight sites compared to SPA frameworks.
+This is how HTMx allows you to build sites that are more lightweight compared to SPA frameworks.

 The code in between the `<style>` tag adds CSS to style our frontend to make it more visually appealing.
 Now let’s add code that will be rendered in the body tag of our page.
 Copy and paste the code below underneath the `</head>` tag: